Eliza K. Jewett Science Illustration and Design

 January, 2007:

-Paintings and prints are available at the GNSI-California show in the AWE Gallery in San Francisco.
+Several paintings appear in the GNSI-California show in the AWE Gallery in San Francisco.

 October 2006 through May 2007: